 To execute the READ LOCK REGISTER command, S# is driven LOW.
 For extended SPI protocol, the command code is input on DQ0, followed by three address bytes that point to a location in the sector.
 For dual SPI protocol, the command code is input on DQ[1:0].
 For quad SPI protocol, the command code is input on DQ[3:0].
 Each address bit is latched in during the rising edge of the clock.
-For extended SPI protocol, data is shifted out on DQ1 at a maximum frequency $^{\rm f}$ C during the falling edge of the clock.
-For dual SPI protocol, data is shifted out on DQ[1:0], and for quad SPI protocol, data is shifted out on DQ[3:0].
+For extended SPI protocol, data is shifted out on DQ1 at a maximum frequency ^fC during the falling edge of the clock.
+For dual SPI protocol, data is shifted out on DQ[3:0].
 The operation is terminated by driving S# HIGH at any time during data output.